 The United Kingdom’s tallest landmark, The Shard, also known as the Shard of Glass, London Bridge Tower, and The Shard London Bridge, is located in Southwark, London.
-These 95 storeyed skyscrapers was designed and visualized by Pritzker winning architect Renzo Piano and stands tall at 309.6 m with 72 habitable floors, making it the 6th tallest building in Europe.
+These 95 storeyed skyscrapers were designed and visualized by Pritzker winning architect Renzo Piano and stand tall at 309.6 m with 72 habitable floors, making it the 6th tallest building in Europe.
 The Shard is a mixed-use tower housing the HCA (Hospital Corporation of America) in its lower floors, 26 floors of an office complex, multiple restaurants, 18 floors for The Shangri-LaHotel, and multiple luxury apartments on the higher floors, providing scenic views to the tenants that occupy it.
 Floors 68 to 72 that were initially planned to be radiators were eventually converted into viewing galleries.
 Built to cater to London’s growing population and their needs, the Shard was conceptualized with the intention of creating a “Vertical City”.
 On the request of London based Entrepreneur, Irvine Sellar of the Sellar Properties, it was decided that the existing Southwark Towers would be demolished to accommodate this new vision.
 Due to complications with funding, the shard is now jointly owned by The Sellar properties and The State of Qatar and is maintained by UK’s Real Estate Management Limited on the behest of its owners.

 Irvine Sellar’s desire to create a Vertical city right next to London’s busiest transport Hub, The London Bridge station, was brought to life when Piano sketched a spire-like structure that would look like it emerged from the adjacent Thames River.
 He was also inspired by the London spires depicted by the 18th-century painter, Canaletto, masts of a sailing ship, and its proximity to the railway lines.
 The shape was conceived when Piano estimated the floor space required for the different users that would occupy the building on its completion.
 The building tapered as it rose, with the maximum floor space provided for the offices located on its lower floors and the least required for the apartments placed on the higher floors, hence giving it a shard-like form.
 The name was popularised when the building’s form was criticized by The English Heritage society as they considered that the structure would symbolize a splinter piercing through the heart of London.